Evaluation and Promotion

 Summative Evaluation of Residents and Clinical Fellows

-Upon completion of each trainees residency, the program director uses E*Value to provide a summative evaluation for each resident.
+Upon completion of each trainee’s residency, the Program Director uses MedHub to provide a summative evaluation for each resident.
 This becomes part of the resident’s permanent record maintained by the institution, and is accessible for review by the resident in accordance with institutional policy.
 The evaluation documents the resident’s performance during the final period of education, and verifies that the resident has demonstrated sufficient competence to enter practice without direct supervision.

-If, prior to the end of seven months, but not later than February 28 of the calendar year, the chair concludes that the trainee’s appointment should not be renewed for the following year, the chair will notify the trainee that his/her appointment will not be renewed for the following academic year.
+If, prior to the end of seven months, but not later than February 28th of the calendar year, the Chair concludes that the trainee’s appointment should not be renewed for the following year, the Chair will notify the trainee that his/her appointment will not be renewed for the following academic year.
 The trainee will be permitted to conclude the remainder of the academic year unless additional academic action is taken.

 Anonymity and Confidentiality

-The UCSF Radiation Oncology training program uses E*Value to distribute and analyze evaluation data.
-The program director and program coordinator are responsible for the set-up, monitoring, and maintenance of our evaluations.
-The Office of Graduate Medical Education (OGME) provides assistance to the Radiation Oncology program in its use of E*Value to ensure compliance with this policy and maintenance of confidentiality of evaluations.
+The UCSF Radiation Oncology training program uses MedHub to distribute and analyze evaluation data.
+The Program Director and Program Manager are responsible for the set-up, monitoring, and maintenance of our evaluations.
+The Office of Graduate Medical Education (OGME) provides assistance to the Radiation Oncology program in its use of MedHub to ensure compliance with this policy and maintenance of confidentiality of evaluations.

-Ability to view completed evaluations in E*Value is determined by role assignment in the system.
-The Radiation Oncology program only allows the program director and a program administrator to view all evaluations.
+Ability to view completed evaluations in MedHub is determined by role assignment in the system.
+The Radiation Oncology program only allows the Program Director and a program administrator to view all evaluations.
 The Radiation Oncology program strictly limits who has access to evaluation data.
-The Radiation Oncology program director does not have this level of access to evaluations completed by trainees about her as a teaching faculty.
-This access to program director evaluations should only be granted to the department chair and the program coordinator.
+The Radiation Oncology Program Director does not have this level of access to evaluations completed by trainees about himself as a teaching faculty.
+This access to

 To ensure trainee confidentiality and encourage honest feedback, all evaluations by trainees are suppressed until a minimum of 6 evaluations, regardless of which evaluation system is used, are completed and submitted about an individual faculty, rotation, program, etc. Therefore, residents and clinical fellows must complete evaluations in a timely manner to ensure adequate feedback for program improvement.

-To provide trainees and teaching faculty the opportunity to give instant feedback, the Radiation Oncology program in E*Value is set-up to allow “on the fly” evaluations through praise and concern cards.
-These comments are forwarded to the program director only.
+To provide trainees and teaching faculty the opportunity to give instant feedback, the Radiation Oncology program in MedHub is set-up to allow “on the fly” evaluations through praise and concern cards.
+These comments are forwarded to the Program Director only.